bunny-lab-io/Aurora/README.md

 # Aurora
-Ansible Playbooks, Scripts, and Workflows for the [Borealis Automation Platform](https://github.com/bunny-lab-io/Borealis)
+Centralized repository of Ansible Playbooks, Scripts, and Workflows for the [Borealis Automation Platform](https://github.com/bunny-lab-io/Borealis)